Jasper-Johansen/data_analysis_using_julia/README.md

 ## Results

-1. The data indicates that sleep and exam grades are weakly correlated.
+1. The correlation data indicates that sleep and exam grades are weakly correlated.
 Students with sleep less than and greater than 7 hours of sleep showed small negative correlations, suggesting a narrow advantage for students with an average of 7 hours of sleep.